nautobot/nautobot/nautobot/docs/development/best-practices.md

 Nautobot provides a convenience method that both enforces model validation and saves the instance in a single call to `validated_save()`.
 Any model which inherits from `nautobot.core.models.BaseModel` has this method available.
 This includes all core models and it is recommended that all new Nautobot models and plugin-provided models also inherit from `BaseModel` or one of its descendants such as `nautobot.core.models.generics.OrganizationalModel` or `nautobot.core.models.generics.PrimaryModel`.

-The intended audience for the `validated_save()` convenience method is Job authors and anyone writing scripts for, or interacting with the ORM directly through the `nbshell` command.
+The intended audience for the `validated_save()` convenience method is Job authors and anyone writing scripts for, or interacting with the ORM directly through the `nautobot-server shell` command.
 It is generally not recommended however, to use `validated_save()` as a blanket replacement for the `save()` method in the core of Nautobot.

 During execution, should model validation fail, `validated_save()` will raise `django.core.exceptions.ValidationError` in the normal Django fashion.